WANGXinyiLinda/concept-based-demonstration-selection/README.md

 ## Latent concept learning

 To obtain the "concept" tokens, please first run the script `tensorize.sh`, then run the script `train.sh`.
 We simutaniously train a set of datasets together and obtain separate concept tokens for each datasets.
 This set of datasets is called a `$TASK`.
 Currently, we define 3 tasks: glue, diverse and tune.
 You can see what datasets are contained in each task by inspecting the corresponding `.json` file in `./config`.
 The concept tokens of these 3 tasks will be stored in `./checkpoints`.
-We also provide some example concept token embeddings in `./checkpoints` to reproduce our results.
+We also provide some example concept token embeddings at [this Google drive folder](https://drive.google.com/drive/folders/1NVerCcvpn15bRyB5gVJcp0U1BcAOM3sM?usp=share_link) to reproduce our results.

 ## Demonstration selection